Teradata/kylo/plugins/service-monitor-activemq/ReadMe.md

 ====
 This module allows you to monitor Activemq service and status is show on Kylo UI under Service tab.
 Activemq URL is obtained from Kylo configuration file.

-Pre-requisite : Make sure jms.activemq.broker.url is configured in application.properties.
+Pre-requisite : Make sure jms.activemq.broker.url is configured in kylo-services/conf/activemq.properties.

 To use this you need to do the following